mrhappynice/bplus-launcher/README.md

 ## Prerequisites

-- [Rust](https://www.rust-lang.org/tools/install) installed. dev-con is also available here and on [MHN Docker Hub](https://hub.docker.com/u/mrhappynice)
+- [Rust](https://www.rust-lang.org/tools/install) installed.
+My dev-con image to build this and other projects is available in the repo and on [MHN Docker Hub](https://hub.docker.com/u/mrhappynice)
 - WIP compiled binaries in Releases section

 ## Setup & Run